 The main reason people root their phones is because it gives them more control over the phone.
 I’ve already mentioned quite a few of the pros, however, I’ll mention a few more below.

 On a rooted phone, you will have the ability to view and modify all the settings and apps which were designed specifically for rooted phones.

 These apps include ad-blockers as well as comprehensive security and backup utilities.
 You will also have the ability to customize your phone with themes and colors.

 The pros significantly outweigh the cons when it comes to rooting your phone.
 However, the main drawback of rooting your phone is that it terminates your warranty.

 If you do not root your phone correctly you may lose access to certain apps.
 There is also a possibility that you may end up bricking your phone.

-Now you know how to root your Android phone and you’re aware of the pros and cons.
+Now you know everything there is to know about rooting an Android Phone.
 Now you must determine whether or not you would like to root your phone.